bluey22/simple_http_proxy/README.md

 # For limit testing, in another, run the followiung for limit testing
 wrk -t10 -c1000 -d10s --latency http://127.0.0.1:9000/

-# Results: If we only have 1 server in the server.conf, you can see that the latency is slightly higher,
-#   and the number of requesets per second is a third
 ```

 # Notes: